-The newly formed Delta Rhythm and Bayous Alliance (DRB Alliance) is a nonprofit laying the foundation for tourism-based economic development in a specific part of the Delta region.
+The newly formed Delta Rhythm and Bayous Alliance (DRB Alliance or DRBA) is a nonprofit laying the foundation for tourism-based economic growth and development in a specific part of the Delta region.
 Pine Bluff is one of two anchor cities in the DRB-targeted area that follows Bayou Bartholomew and U.S. Highway 65.
 Greenville, Mississippi, is the other anchor.

 The DRB Alliance, led by CEO Jimmy Cunningham, Jr., is laying the foundation to realize a vision.
 Here’s the vision in a nutshell, followed by the foundation they are laying — and the every-day small things interested citizens can do to help.

 - To increase tourism-based economic growth and development along Bayou Bartholomew and the U.S. Highway 65 corridor which extends from Pine Bluff, Arkansas, down to Lake Providence, Louisiana, and spans eastward to Greenville, Mississippi

 - To base the tourism on the heritage of Bayou Bartholomew itself as well as the art and music that were born of this region

 - To preserve and to educate the public about Bayou Bartholomew’s geology and ecology as well as its fundamental, history-defining place in Arkansas heritage

 - To preserve and educate the public about all the art forms — including music — that were born of this region

 - The Foundation (in progress)